 Increase your strength

 Enhancing physical strength is what people often think of when considering how to train for climbing.
-Strength is admittedly crucial, while different styles of climbing require different kinds of strength.
+Strength is admittedly crucial and many of the best climbing exercises are tailored towards this, while different styles of climbing require different kinds of strength.
 Strong fingers are required for minuscule holds and powerful arm muscles will help to lift your body weight.
 You can enhance finger strength at home by installing a hang board, while normal weight regimes will help to develop your arm muscles.